NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 ## Skills Display / Client Display

-You can see what the skills profile and progress display would like for a particular user by navigating to a specific user page in the dashboard - ``Project -> Users -> Select a User -> Client Display``.
+You can see what the skills profile and progress display would like for a particular user by navigating to a specific user page in the dashboard - ``Project -> Users -> Select a User -> User's Display``.
 This is the same exact pluggable [Skills Display](/skills-client/#skills-display) that you would be embedding into your application so it can provide the ability to view the [Skills Display](/skills-client/#skills-display) through that user's point of view.
 The client display will depict the project skills profile and user's points at that exact moment.